Digital sensor: Use and design

 Digital sensors have been developed to overcome the traditional disadvantages of analog sensors.

-Digital sensors are mainly used in water and industrial processes.
+Digital sensors are widely used in water and industrial processes.
 They measure parameters such as pH, redox potential, conductivity, dissolved oxygen, ammonium, nitrate, SAC, turbidity.

-A digital sensor system also consists of the sensor itself, a cable, and a transmitter.
-The differences to analog sensor systems are:
+A digital sensor system consists of the sensor itself, a cable, and a transmitter.
+The differences with analog sensor systems are:

 a) The sensor has an electronic chip.
 The measuring signal is directly converted into a digital signal inside the sensor.
 The data transmission through the cable is also digital.
-This digital data transmission is not sensitive to cable length, cable resistance or impedance, and is not influenced by electromagnetic noise.
+This digital data transmission is unaffected by cable length, cable resistance or impedance, and is not influenced by electromagnetic noise.
 Standard cables can be used.